 - Memorize all the common subordinate conjunctions along with their meanings.

 - The main clause is separated from the subordinate clause by a comma.

 - A subordinate clause always begins with a subordinate conjunction.

 - Be it any type of verb or tense, the conjugated verb always goes at the end of the subordinate clause.
 Even the separable verb is written at the end as one word.

 - The pattern “verb-comma-verb” applies only to sentences starting with subordinate clauses.
 In this case, the main clause begins with a verb.

-If you enjoyed learning this lesson, also check out the topic Infinitive Clauses in German on your favorite blog “All About Deutsch”.
+If you enjoyed learning this lesson, also check out the topic Conjunctions in German on your favorite blog “All About Deutsch”.